Sir Bobby Robson Trophy match: Announcement and build up

 The match was first announced on 24 April 2009.
 The Foundation reported that 14,000 tickets for the match had been sold by 14 July.
 The Foundation denied reports that ticket sales had been affected by turmoil at Newcastle United following their relegation in May, or their scheduling of a pre-season friendly in Utrecht, the Netherlands on the day before the match, later cancelled.
 The friendly was later re-arranged to be played at 3pm in London against Leyton Orient F.C. on the Saturday before the charity game on Sunday.
 25,000 tickets had been sold for the charity match by Tuesday 21 July, and the announcement on 21 July that local legend Alan Shearer was to play was expected to increase sales to a sell-out 52,000 crowd.
 The eventual attendance of 33,000 was over double that of the crowd for the following Newcastle United game, when 17,000 watched the only pre-season friendly at St James' Park against Leeds United on 29 July.

 The night before the charity match, a fund-raising dinner in Robson's honour was held at Blagdon Hall, hosted by ITV sports presenter Jim Rosenthal, also due to play in the game.
 Rosenthal had interviewed Robson for television straight after the defeat in Italia '90.

 Prior to the match, Robson received tributes from both Tony Blair and Gordon Brown.
-The matchday programme featured articles from Robson, Fabio Capello, Terry Butcher, Lothar Matthaus, Alan Shearer, Paul Gascoigne, Peter Beardsley, Chris Waddle, Stuart Pearce, Mark Wright, Gary Lineker and Peter Shilton.
+The matchday programme featured articles from Robson, Fabio Capello, Terry Butcher, Lothar Matthäus, Alan Shearer, Paul Gascoigne, Peter Beardsley, Chris Waddle, Stuart Pearce, Mark Wright, Gary Lineker and Peter Shilton.